Annual Summer Institute

 Full Group Virtual Learning and Facilitated Lesson Planning: Follow the process of Inquiry to Action to develop your own project implementation planner to bring into your classroom or virtual experience for your students.

-- Luz Guel, Project Coordinator, Community Engagement Core, The Transdisciplinary Center on Early Environmental Exposures, Department of Population Health Science and Policy Icahn School of Medicine at Mount Sinai
+Luz Guel, Project Coordinator, Community Engagement Core, The Transdisciplinary Center on Early Environmental Exposures, Department of Population Health Science and Policy Icahn School of Medicine at Mount Sinai.
+Luz will share robust data and resources used by Mount Sinai’s program to help schools and communities better understand and study the connections between air quality, human health, impacts on learning and actions we can all take for environmental health and equity.

 Self- Paced activities accessible through (presented as a Tool Kit) will include: